kalbasit/kalbas.it/content/post/manage-website-with-hugo-and-nix/index.md

 ## Understanding the shell nix expression

 Let's break the `shell.nix` into multiple pieces, so we can address them separately.
-But before we delve inside the shell.nix, please remember:
+But before we dive in, keep in mind the following:

-- shell.nix is expected to be a nix expression returning a derivation.
+- shell.nix is expected to be a Nix expression returning a derivation.
+- A derivation is a description of building something from other stuff.
-- A nix expression is a function, functions in nix follow the following format `arg: body` when in this case the arg is expected to be a set such as `{ pkgs }: body`
+- A Nix expression is a function.
+Functions in Nix follow the following format `arg: body` when in this case the arg is expected to be a set such as `{ pkgs }: body`

 So the expected barebones shell.nix should actually look like:

 {{< highlight nix >}}
 { pkgs ? import <nixpkgs> {} }:

+with pkgs;

 mkShell {
   buildInputs = [